 9 Contribution to the field

 Vocal learning research in wild animals has gained momentum over the last several decades, yet the focus of most studies remains on songbird species.
-Songbirds, however, are limited in their capabilities when it comes to vocal learning, as there is generally a period after which individuals cannot learn new calls or song.
-In contrast, many parrot species are known to be open-ended vocal learners, acquiring new calls and additions to song repertoires well into adulthood.
-Our study on the yellow-naped amazon illustrates the remarkable capabilities of a species to differentiate between populations by using different contact calls.
-Additionally, our analyses show that the variants we identified across the range show general similarities, meaning that yellow-naped amazons are able to recognize slight differences in call structure.
-Although songbirds are more easily kept in captive situations, wild parrots have abundant untapped potential to reveal more about vocal learning processes and communication processes than songbirds can afford.
-Thus, we hope that our study encourages other researchers in the field of vocal learning to consider wild parrot populations, such as the yellow-naped amazon, as model species in the future.
+Many of these songbird species, however, are close-ended learners that learn their songs primarily during an early-life critical period.
+In contrast, many parrot species are known to be open-ended vocal learners, and can acquire new vocalizations well into adulthood.
+Our study on the yellow-naped amazon calls across its range illustrate that the mosaic pattern of discrete vocal variants (e.g. vocal dialects) previously described in one part of the range, are characteristic of all populations.
+This suggests that the processes that give rise to these dialects are a general characteristic of the species.
+Additionally, our analyses show that the variants we identified across the range share a basic structure that has likely been modified in different populations via learning errors and cultural drift.
+More generally, wild parrots have abundant potential to reveal more about vocal learning processes and how this form of behavioral plasticity contributes to communication and social interactions.

 10 References